-37. (1) Subsection 37(1) requires recognized trade repositories to (at no cost to the Authority): (a) provide to the Authority continuous and timely electronic access to derivatives data and (b) provide aggregate derivatives data.
+37. (1) Subsection 37(1) requires recognized trade repositories to, at no cost to the Authority: (a) provide to the Authority continuous and timely electronic access to derivatives data; and (b) provide aggregate derivatives data.
 Electronic access includes the ability of the Authority to access, download, or receive a direct real-time feed of derivatives data maintained by the recognized trade repository.

-The derivatives data covered by this subsection are data necessary to carry out the Authority's mandate to protect against unfair, improper or fraudulent practices, to foster fair and efficient capital markets, promote confidence in the capital markets, and to address systemic risk.
-This includes derivatives data with respect to any transaction or transactions that may impact Québec's capital market.
+The derivatives data covered by this subsection are data necessary to carry out the Authority's mandate to protect against unfair, improper or fraudulent practices, to foster fair and efficient capital markets, to promote confidence in the capital markets, and to address systemic risk.
+This includes derivatives data with respect to any transaction or transactions that may impact Québec's capital markets.

-Transactions that reference an underlying asset or class of assets with a nexus to Québec or Canada can impact Québec's capital market even if the counterparties to the transaction are not local counterparties.
+Transactions that reference an underlying asset or class of assets with a nexus to Québec or Canada can impact Québec's capital markets even if the counterparties to the transaction are not local counterparties.
 Therefore, the Authority has a regulatory interest in transactions involving such underlying interests even if such data is not submitted pursuant to the reporting obligations in the Regulation, but is held by a recognized trade repository.

-(2) Subsection 37(2) requires a recognized trade repository to conform to internationally accepted regulatory access standards applicable to trade repositories.
-Trade repository regulatory access standards are currently being developed by CPSS and IOSCO.
-8 It is expected that all recognized trade repositories will comply with the access recommendations in the CPSS-IOSCO's final report.
+- (2) Subsection 37(2) requires a recognized trade repository to conform to internationally accepted regulatory access standards applicable to trade repositories.
+Trade repository regulatory access standards are currently being developed by CPSS and IOSCO.8 It is expected that all recognized trade repositories will comply with the access recommendations in CPSS-IOSCO's final report. - (3) The Authority interprets the requirement for a reporting counterparty to use best efforts to provide the Authority with access to derivatives data to mean, at a minimum, instructing the recognized trade repository to release derivative data to the Authority.